trading glossary

 Market opens outside of the previously traded range.
 There is a high probability of OTF action and these can be BIG days.
 There will be a higher level of conviction by responsive as well as initiative buyers or sellers.

-If the market moves opens above or below prior day’s range or value area, then an Open Drive is dominated by responsive buying back to prior accepted value.
+If the market opens above or below the prior day’s range or value area, then an Open Drive is dominated by responsive buying back to prior accepted value.
 If the market moves away from the prior day’s range, then the open is dominated by initiative buying or selling.
 You want to detect this early and not trade against it.
-OTF is highly active and is accumulating/distributing aggressively.
+OTF is highly active and is accumulating or distributing aggressively.

 An Offer is an order to sell from Passive Participants.
-These are orders that are waiting to be filled.
-They could be withdrawn at anytime.
+These are orders that are waiting to be filled and could be withdrawn at any time.

 The Order Book can be represented as volume bars in a DOM or as bands of color in heat map software such as CT Bookmap.